 Yes!
 And no. Traditionally, croissants are made with a butter-rich pastry and brushed with butter to give them a rich shine.
 However, Pillsbury crescent rolls are accidentally vegan, and Pret a Manger have recently produced a range of pastries in the freezers, including vegan croissants (only available at Tesco stores)!
 Another UK brand, La Boulangere (seen in Sainsbury), also do a decent range of vegan pastries, including croissants and brioche buns.
 These proprietary pastries have simply replaced normal butter, with vegan ingredients, so you still have that familiar buttery croissant deliciousness.

 For another simple but sophisticated sweet, click here for my vegan Florentines recipe.
 They would be delicious served alongside this!

-- 2 large Cooking Apples, cored, quartered, then quartered again
+- 2 large Apples cookers, cored, quartered, then quartered again

-- Slosh of Brandy (apple brandy if you have it.
-If not, use apple juice instead)
+- tablespoon Brandy use apple brandy if you have it.
+If not, use apple juice instead

 - Melt the butter in a sauté pan

 - Once starting to gently sizzle, add the apple slices.

 - Cook until starting to go golden on each side, no more than five minutes

 - Add the sugar and brandy, let it all whoosh up and coat the apple pieces

 - Cook gently for another couple of minutes.